-That was when I learned a surprising truth.
+That’s when I learned a surprising truth.

 If your book isn’t selling, reviews are usually not the culprit.